dtn7/dtn7-rs/doc/ecla-getting-started.md

 # ECLA Getting Started

 First, you need to enable the ECLA in dtnd.
 It's done by adding the ``--ecla`` flag to the dtnd arguments.
-A Example would be:
+An example would be:

 ```
 dtnd -w 3000 -r epidemic -n node1 --ecla